Javondawalker/cus1163-lab01/README.md

 - Read file contents using the `open()` and `read()` system calls, processing data in chunks.
 - Practice robust file descriptor management and error handling.
 - Understand how user-level programs interact with the kernel for basic file I/O.
+# Lab 01
+Edited by Javonda Walker
+This is my first lab submission for CUS1163

 #### Prerequisites